alexmy21/lisa_meta/lisa_analytics.md

 As a conclusion: once you converted an original dataset to the HllSet, it is hard to figure out a true source for the HllSet presentation.
 So, "a thought, once spoken, is a lie" has merits :).

-In the following cells we'll try to reduce ambiguity of tracing tokens from the HllSet presentation.
+In the **lisa_analytics.ipynb** we'll try to reduce ambiguity of tracing tokens from the HllSet presentation.

 The consistency of conversion datasets to HllSets depends on two factors: